-Shareholder Fees (Fees paid directly from your investments) INVESTOR CLASS INSTITUTIONAL CLASS Redemption Fee as a percentage of amount redeemed within 90 calendar days of purchase 1.00% 1.00% Exchange Fee as a percentage of amount exchanged within 90 calendar days of purchase 1.00% 1.00% Annual Fund Operating Expenses (Expenses that you pay each year as a percentage of the e value of your investment) Management Fees .80% .80% Distribution and/or Service (12b-1) Fees .25% .00% Other Expenses .40% .40% Total Annual Fund Operating Expenses 1 1.45% 1.20% Expense Reimbursement (.20)% (.20)% Total Annual Fund Operating Expenses After Expense Reimbursement 1.25% 1.00%
+Annual Fund Operating Expenses

+(Expenses that you pay each year as a percentage of the value of your investment) INVESTOR CLASS INSTITUTIONAL CLASS Management Fees .80% .80% Distribution and/or Service (12b-1) Fees .25% .00% Other Expenses .27% .27% Total Annual Fund Operating Expenses 1 1.32% 1.07% Expense Reimbursement (.07)% (.07)% Total Annual Fund Operating Expenses After Expense Reimbursement 1.25% 1.00%

-1 The Fund's adviser has a contractual arrangement with the Fund to reimburse it for total annual fund operating expenses in excess of 1.25% and 1.00% of average daily net assets excluding any interest, taxes, brokerage commissions and extraordinary expenses for Investor Class and Institutional Class shares, respectively, (the "expense limitation"), however, the adviser is not obligated to reimburse the Fund for any amounts in excess of fees paid to the adviser.
-The contractual arrangement continues in force until April 30, 2024.
-Except for termination, the contractual arrangement may be amended at any time by the mutual written consent of the adviser and the Fund, subject to the approval by the Board of Trustees of The Oberweis Funds.
-The adviser may recoup the amount of any expenses reimbursed during the term of the contract if the recoupment does not cause the Fund's expenses to exceed the expense limitation in place at the time of the reimbursement.
+1 The Fund's adviser has a contractual arrangement with the Fund to reimburse it for total annual fund operating expenses in excess of 1.25% and 1.00% of average daily net assets excluding any interest, taxes, brokerage commissions, acquired fund fees and expenses and extraordinary expenses for Investor Class and Institutional Class shares, respectively, (the "expense limitation").
+The contractual arrangement continues in force until April 30, 2025.
+Except with respect to termination, the contractual arrangement may be amended at any time by the mutual written consent of the adviser and the Fund, subject to the approval by the Board of Trustees of The Oberweis Funds.